Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/asg.md

     - key pair, security groups, and other parameters.
   - Must be recreated every time.
   - This is not reusable and must be created every time.
-  - Cannot provision spot instances.
+  - Cannot `provision spot instances`.
 - **Launch Templates**:
   - Allow multiple versions.
   - configuration reuse and inheritance.